uasal/XWCToolkit/README.md

 ## 1. Dependencies

+#### 1.1 Provisioning host

+The [XWCTk provisioning playbook](https://github.com/uasal/XWCTk_provisioning_playbook) can be used to automatically install dependencies and build the directory and permission structure required to run XWCToolkit.
+The playbook provisions the target host and then installs the XWCToolkit & the [ESCapps](https://github.com/uasal/ESCapps/) repository.
+The playbook requires [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), but Ansible does not need to be installed on the target host, just on the machine running the playbook.

+#### 1.2 List of dependencies
 1. milk & ImageStreamIO (https://github.com/milk-org/milk)
 2. mxlib (https://github.com/jaredmales/mxlib).
    The flag `MXLIB_MILK` needs to be passed to enable `milk` for `mxlib` (accounted for in CMakeLists.txt)